Mellanox Technologies: 2010–2016

 In 2010, Oracle Corporation became a major investor in the company, holding around 10% of its stock.
 Oracle uses InfiniBand technology in its Exadata and Exalogic appliances.
 Stock shares were also listed on the Tel Aviv Stock Exchange, until 2013 when the company de-listed itself, but remained on NASDAQ.

 In February 2011, Mellanox acquired Voltaire Ltd., a provider of data center switches for about $218 million.

-In November 2012, Mellanox was named one of the fastest growing companies by a marketing firm.
+In November 2012, Mellanox was named one of the fastest growing companies in North America by Deloitte.

 In 2013 Mellanox acquired assets of XLoom Communications Ltd., including opto-electric chip-scale packaging, and some of XLoom's technology personnel.

 In July 2013, Mellanox acquired privately held Kotura, Inc., a developer of silicon photonics optical interconnect technology for high-speed networking.
 In July 2013, Mellanox acquired privately held IPtronics A/S, a designer of optical interconnect components for digital communications.

 In July 2014, Mellanox acquired privately held Integrity Project, for its software connectivity, low-level development, real-time applications and security technology.
 In February 2016, Mellanox acquired publicly held EZchip Semiconductor, a provider of network processors and multi-core processors from EZchip's earlier acquisition of Tilera.

 In 2016, Mellanox Technologies began to employ programmers in the Gaza Strip, in addition to its team of Israeli Arab programmers and programmers in Ramallah and Nablus.
 In 2016, Mellanox had revenues of $857 million.
 In December 2017, Mellanox announced it would start a new startup accelerator.
 Over 2017, shares in the company rose by 55 percent.
 That year, the company also made its largest acquisition with EZchip.